mesonbuild/wrapdb/README.md

   - `skip_ci`: (Optional) If set to `true` indicates that the wrap cannot be built as part of the CI, for example if specific environment or dependencies are required.
-  - `skip_ci`: (Optional) If set to `true` indicates that the wrap cannot be built as part of the CI, for example if specific environment or dependencies are required.
   - `build_options`: (Optional) List of `option=value` strings that will be used to build the project on the CI.